 - Managing the community around your brand

-If you have any questions for the article or plan for business, don’t hesitate to contact me for more information or advice: marketingtochina[at]gmail.com
+If you have any questions about the article or want to develop your Cosmetics Brand in China, don’t hesitate to contact us for more information (see our case Study) or advice: marketingtochina[at]gmail.com